dinde451/jarr.d1/Jarulfs_Guide.md

 Various things affect the amount of damage a character does.
 Mostly those things are related to various prefixes, suffixes, or unique properties, but a few exceptions exist.
-Critical Hits are explained below and type of monster is explained in chapter 5.1.
+Critical Hits are explained below and type of monster is explained in CHAPTER_LINK_how-to-calculate-monster-data.
 The modifications to the damage can either modify weapon damage alone or your total damage; that is, both your character damage and your weapon damage.
 In the table below is a list of all modifications that apply to your total